vdevos/C-LIFO/README.md

-C-LIFO
+Abstract
 ======

 A Last In First Out buffer implemented as a Linked List in C.

 I used this buffer for measuring runtimes in nested functions (see [example](https://github.com/vdevos/C-LIFO/blob/master/main.c)) for logging.

-Ofcourse you can use this FIFO buffer for other implementations and it offers basic linked list functionality (see [lifo.h](https://github.com/vdevos/C-LIFO/blob/master/lifo.h))
+It offers basic linked list functionality (see [lifo.h](https://github.com/vdevos/C-LIFO/blob/master/lifo.h)) so you can easily adjust the code for other purposes.

 ## Usage